bahanonu/ciatah/docs/docs/help_issues.md

 # Common issues and fixes

-Page outlines some common issues and fixes to them that may be encountered while using `calciumImagingAnalysis`.
-These are mostly due to quirks specific to MATLAB, Fiji, or the computing environment `calciumImagingAnalysis` is used on.
+Page outlines some common issues and fixes to them that may be encountered while using `{{ site.name }}`.
+These are mostly due to quirks specific to MATLAB, Fiji, or the computing environment `{{ site.name }}` is used on.

 ***
 ## Contents